Uberi/telemetry-analysis-service/README.md

 On a Debian-derived Linux distributions, run `./build.sh` in the project root directory to perform all the installation steps automatically.
 On other OSs, [install Docker](https://docs.docker.com/mac/) and [Docker Compose](https://docs.docker.com/compose/install/) manually.

 To start the application, run `docker-compose up`.
+After starting, the website is accessible via `https://127.0.0.1:8000/` (for development mode, it is HTTPS only).

 Quick troubleshooting guide: